So it's another Supporters Trust?

 one at Leyton Orient?

-We've created LOFT because a number of fans believed that there was a need for an
+We created LOFT back in 2001 because a number of fans believed that there was a need for an

 independent supporters' organisation that could articulate the views of Orient